wert23239/Super-Meta-MarIO/README.md

 # Super-Meta-MarIO-2
-## Using genetic algorithms and reinforcement learning  combined to beat mario levels
+## Using genetic algorithms and reinforcement learning  combined to beat mario levels.